bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

     The `quay.io/bonitasoft/bcd-controller:<version>` Docker image is now available on the control host.
 4. Make sure BCD dependencies are present.
     BCD expects Bonita version-specific dependencies to be present in the `bonita-continuous-delivery_<version>/dependencies` directory.
 BCD dependencies are provided separately as a `quay.io/bonitasoft/bcd-dependencies:<bonita_version>` Docker data image.
     Basically, the `/dependencies` volume provided by the `quay.io/bonitasoft/bcd-dependencies` Docker image must be mounted or copied into the `dependencies` directory.
-For instance, here is how to create a Docker volume with BCD dependencies from the data image:
+For instance, here is how to create a Docker named volume with BCD dependencies from the data image:

-        $ docker volume create bcd-dependencies-<bonita_version>
         $ docker login quay.io
         $ docker run --rm -v bcd-dependencies-<bonita_version>:/dependencies quay.io/bonitasoft/bcd-dependencies:<bonita_version>
         $ docker logout quay.io

-    The `bcd-dependencies-<bonita_version>` Docker volume is now available and can be mounted with your BCD Controller.
+    The `bcd-dependencies-<bonita_version>` Docker named volume is now available and can be mounted with your BCD Controller.
 5. Start a BCD Controller Docker container on the control host:

         $ docker run --rm -ti --hostname bcd-controller --name bcd-controller \